UCSF-DataSci/ds217-11-final-bobho1999/report.md

 ### Phase 4: Data Wrangling

 Datetime parsing and temporal feature extraction were critical for time series analysis.
-The `Measurement Timestamp` column was parsed from the format "MM/DD/YYYY HH:MM:SS AM/PM" and set as the DataFrame index, enabling time-based operations.
+The `Measurement Timestamp` column was parsed from the format "MM/DD/YYYY HH:MM:SS AM/PM" and set as the DataFrame index for later time-based operations.

 **Temporal Features Extracted:**
 - `hour`: Hour of day (0-23)